March 18th to April 8th (anticipated)

 2019-01-22 Letter to Area Residents re S. Fletcher and Winegarden Park drilling

-Over the past few weeks, the Town of Gibsons has drilled several wells in Lower Gibsons to facilitate more complete monitoring of the aquifer and to accommodate the planned expansion of the aquifer service area into Zone 3 (Upper Gibsons).
+Between January 14 and February 11, 2019, the Town of Gibsons drilled several wells in Lower Gibsons to facilitate more complete monitoring of the aquifer and to accommodate the planned expansion of the aquifer service area into Zone 3 (Upper Gibsons).
 Two existing Town wells, located in Dougall Park, also underwent routine inspection during this time.

 The sites for the monitoring wells were chosen based on their ability to provide the best possible data about the state of the aquifer.
 The site for the new production well was chosen based on its ability to produce the most amount of water.